The Expandable Saltbox House

 There's also an attached home office in the NE corner of the main level where I do my architectural and website work for countryplans.com.

-seen from the southwest.
+the house as seen from the southwest.

 The house has cedar siding, wood frame windows, and a drywall interior with fir panel doors and wood trim.
 A concrete recirculation column in the center of the house moves air between the two floors and stores heat from the solar sunroom or the cental wood or propane stove.

 Download and print a PDF study plan of the house.
 If you order the blueprints they include copying and "cut and paste" modification rights allowing you to customize the plans to your needs and make additional sets of blueprints for your project.
 If you have trouble with the PDF file download the free Acrobat Reader here.